 I also wanted to teach Will about booze, present a calm, nuanced way of interacting with the stuff.
 I had no idea what he’d make of the tour, but I guess I was excited to present the industry I’ve worked in and written about for almost a decade, to give him a taste of the supposed ‘civilising effect’ that small bars can foster.

-But as I think back on that night now, a month later, it’s developed an entirely new meaning, a new memory.
+But as I think back on that night now, a month later, it’s developed an entirely new meaning.
 Bars and restaurants are facing their worst crisis in living memory.
 Some of my closest friends are utterly overwhelmed, fighting to keep their businesses alive.
 I think about all the people I’ve worked with now facing precarious futures.
 All the work we’ve done in this country and around the world in recent times to create fun, safe, sophisticated bars – places of refuge and celebration for great booze and great company.
 Everything about that night seems more significant now, more fragile.
 I think about everything we might already have lost.

 For the last twelve years, I’ve been visiting whisky bars across the globe.
 As someone who has no feeling for the religious or the spiritual, I find a sort of communion in them.
 You come together, maybe listen to a brief sermon from behind the bar, take your distilled bread, share stories, and head out into the world feeling lighter somehow, cleansed (possibly speaking in tongues, flames atop your head).